RavensbourneWebMedia/Digital_Advertising/sessions/04/README.md

 1. What media/experience will go out in which channel?
 * How will this work over time?
 (Will one lead to another?
 Will they all reinforce each other at the same time?
 Will there be seasonal variations?)
 * How does your apprach to multiple channels make sense as a whole campaign?
+* How will I visualise the above points?

 ## The Degree Show